Financial Stress and Substance Abuse

 Live Within Your Means, No Matter What They Are

 While very little may be in our control while we’re getting back on our feet, our spending most certainly is.
-It can be the single-most difficult thing in the world to admit we can’t afford something when we’re used to a certain lifestyle.
-Addiction impacts people of all economic backgrounds and financial adjustments we experience must be met with proper budgeting and planning.
+It can be the single most difficult thing in the world to admit we can’t afford something when we’re used to a certain lifestyle.
+Addiction impacts people of all economic backgrounds, and the financial adjustments we experience must be met with proper budgeting and planning.

 Stop Comparing Yourself to Others

 We see things, we want things.
-We see other peoples’ things and we want more things.
+We see other people’s things, and we want more things.
 While ambition is healthy, beating ourselves up because we don’t have what others do is a toxic way of thinking.
-It can cause us to live beyond our means, exercise poor financial decisions, and make matters even worse for ourselves.
+It can cause us to live beyond our means, make poor financial decisions, and make matters worse for ourselves.

-Instead of comparing ourselves or dwelling on what we don’t have, we need to first be content with what we do.
-If afterwards there’s still a desire for more, we should spend more time trying to honestly and naturally improve our circumstances.
+Instead of comparing ourselves or dwelling on what we don’t have, we must first be content with what we do.
+If afterward, there’s still a desire for more, we should spend more time trying to honestly and naturally improve our circumstances.

 Give Yourself Regular Payoffs

-While sensible spending and sacrifice is key to a healthy financial state, not treating yourself might make things worse.
-There is a very real FOMO phenomenon that can plunge us into a more depressed state.
+While sensible spending and sacrifice are keys to a healthy financial state, not treating yourself might make things worse.
+There is a very real FOMO (Fear-of-missing-out) phenomenon that can plunge us into a more depressed state.

 Set Realistic and Attainable Goals

 Whether in recovery or on the verge of substance abuse, our debts can seem like obstacles that we’ll never overcome.
-Taking a long-term outlook at our finances can help us set incremental goals and measure our success.
-Gradually, it helps us build confidence and improving our overall mental health and wellbeing.
+Taking a long-term look at our finances can help us set incremental goals and measure our success.
+Gradually, it helps us build confidence and improve our overall mental health and wellbeing.

 Take Out An Emotional Loan

-Sometimes the worst thing about financial stress is that we think we’re going through it alone.
-That our circumstances are special and we’re somehow defective for getting in such a situation.
+Sometimes, the worst thing about financial stress is that we think we’re going through it alone, that our circumstances are special, and that we’re somehow defective for getting into such a situation.

 The Bottom Line